skalenetwork/filestorage.js/README.md

 #### Lint
-Conforming to linting rules is a prerequisite to commit to filestorage-js.
+Conforming to linting rules is a prerequisite to commit to filestorage.js.
 ```bash
 npm run lint
 ```